-$^{^{(}a)}$ Electrical equipment complying with EN/IEC 61000-3-12 (European/International Technical Standard setting the limits for harmonic currents produced by equipment connected to public low-voltage systems with input current >16 A and ≤75 A per phase).
+Electrical equipment must comply with EN/IEC 61000-3-12, the European/International Technical Standard setting the limits for harmonic currents produced by equipment connected to public low-voltage systems with input current >16 A and $\leq$ 75 A per phase.

-6.7.5 To connect the electrical wiring on the outdoor unit
+6.7.5 To connect the electrical wiring to the outdoor unit

-1 Remove the switch box cover.
+1 Remove the switch box cover (1 screw).